Orchestras and conductors

 Petri Komulainen

 Petri Komulainen is a sought-after conductor, horn player and pedagogue.
-He is known as a wide-ranging, versatile and innovative musician who is at home in symphony repertoire, opera and chamber music, both as a conductor and instrumentalist.
-The music of our time and the organic collaboration with composers are close to him, and it has resulted in several ensembles of works, such as Harri Ahmaksen’s Käärmesormus opera, Paavo Heininen’s Aiolos concerto and several premieres during the artistic leadership of the Zagros Ensemble.
+He is known as a wide-ranging, versatile and innovative musician who is at home in symphony repertoire, opera and chamber music, as both conductor and instrumentalist.

-Read morePetri Komulainen studied French horn and conducting at the Helsinki Conservatory, the Sibelius Academy, the Freiburg University of Music in Germany and the Basel Schola Cantorum in Switzerland.
-Komulainen graduated from the Sibelius Academy with excellent grades as a master of music in both the performing arts and orchestra conducting training programs in 2008.
-He received the third prize in the international Jorma Panula conducting competition in 2006.
+Read morePetri Komulainen studied the French horn and conducting at the Helsinki Conservatory, the Sibelius Academy, the Freiburg University of Music and the Basel Schola Cantorum and graduated in both performing arts and orchestra conducting in 2008.
+He received the third prize in the International Jorma Panula Conducting Competition in 2006.

 Tapiola Sinfonietta

 The Tapiola Sinfonietta has established itself as Finland’s premier chamber orchestra.
-Founded as the Espoo City Orchestra in 1987, it currently has 44 members.
-The orchestra is known for its adventurous repertoire planning and has been widely acclaimed for nuanced performances across a wide range of eras and styles.
+Founded as the Espoo City Orchestra in 1987, it currently has 44 members and has been widely acclaimed for its nuanced performances across a wide range of eras and styles.

-The Tapiola Sinfonietta often performs without a conductor, placing an emphasis on ensemble playing and the personal responsibility of each musician.
+The orchestra often performs without a conductor, thus placing the emphasis on ensemble playing and the personal responsibility of each musician.

-Read moreThe orchestra’s home base is the Espoo Cultural Centre, located in the district of Tapiola, world famous for its garden city architecture.
-Engaging in exceptionally broad-based audience outreach work, the orchestra addresses all age groups in the City of Espoo, from unborn babies to senior citizens, and gives performances away from conventional concert venues.
+Read moreThe orchestra’s home base is the Espoo Cultural Centre, located in the Espoo district of Tapiola.
+Engaging in broad-based audience outreach work, the orchestra addresses all age groups in the City of Espoo and gives performances away from conventional concert venues.

 The Tapiola Sinfonietta appears regularly at music festivals in Finland, and tours abroad have boosted its international reputation along with its award-winning discography.